 The purpose of the course is to expose students to selected advanced topics in machine learning.
 The course will bring the students up to a level sufficient for writing a master thesis in machine learning.

-The course is relevant for computer science students as well as students from other studies with a good mathematical background, including Statistics, Actuarial Mathematics, Mathematics-Economics, Physics, etc. We assume that the students have previously passed the Machine Learning master course offered by DIKU.
+The course is relevant for computer science students as well as students from other studies with a good mathematical background, including Statistics, Actuarial Mathematics, Mathematics-Economics, Physics, etc. We assume that the students have previously passed the Machine Learning master course or Machine Learning A+B courses offered by DIKU.

 The exact list of topics will depend on the lecturers and trends in machine learning research and will be announced on the course's Absalon page.
 Feel free to contact the course organiser for details.

-WARNING: If you have not taken DIKU's Machine Learning master course, please, carefully check the "Recommended Academic Qualifications" box below and the self-preparation assignment at https://sites.google.com/diku.edu/machine-learning-courses/atml.
+WARNING: If you have not taken DIKU's Machine Learning master course or DIKU's Machine Learning A+B courses, please, check the "Recommended Academic Qualifications" box below and the self-preparation assignment at https://sites.google.com/diku.edu/machine-learning-courses/atml.
 Machine Learning courses given at other places do not necessarily prepare you well for this course.
 It is not advised taking the course if you do not meet the academic qualifications.

 MSc Programme in Computer Science